King Arthur Baking: King Arthur Baking School and The Bread Lab

-The company offers in-person baking classes at its Norwich store and at Washington State University's Bread Lab in Burlington, Washington and also offers classes virtually.
+The company offers in-person baking classes at its Norwich store and at Washington State University's Bread Lab in Burlington, Washington, and also offers classes virtually.
 Both locations offer classes for home bakers of all skill levels and for professional bakers.
 As of 2020 the school's Baking Director was Amber Eisler.

-In 2018 King Arthur's Jeff Yankellow developed the Bread Lab's Approachable Loaf recipe for a commercially-produced loaf that is healthy and tasty and can be priced affordably.
+In 2018 King Arthur's Jeff Yankellow developed the Bread Lab's Approachable Loaf recipe for a commercially-produced loaf that would be healthy, tasty and priced affordably.
 The bread is produced commercially by bakeries in multiple states and in several countries; King Arthur sells it in its retail store under the name Just Bread.

 Baking Pitchfest

 In 2024, King Arthur announced it would hold a baking contest, Baking Pitchfest, for bakeries and baked goods brands owned by persons of color, with a stated mission of helping to remove barriers to entry into the field, with the winner to receive mentorship and financial backing to help grow their brands and businesses.
 The project drew criticism from conservatives who accused the company of reverse racism.
-The competition was planned as a two-day event in May of 2024 at the company's Vermont headquarters.
+The competition was planned as a two-day event in May 2024 at the company's Vermont headquarters.